 - Receipt of a live vaccine within 30 days of planned start of study medication

 - Documented allergic or hypersensitivity response to any protein therapeutics (e.g., recombinant proteins, vaccines, intravenous immune globulins, monoclonal antibodies, receptor traps)Principle investigator believes that for one or multiple reasons the patient will be unable to comply with all study visits, or if they believe the trial is not clinically in the best interest of the patient.

-- History of irAE in response to prior immunotherapy that has not improved to a Grade 0 or 1; this does not include endocrinopathies which can be treated with hormone replacement therapy.
+- History of irAE in response to prior immunotherapy that has not improved to a Grade 0 or 1; this does not include chronic conditions such as endocrinopathies which can be treated with hormone replacement therapy

 - History of interstitial lung disease (e.g., idiopathic pulmonary fibrosis, organizing pneumonia) or active, noninfectious pneumonitis attributed to prior use of cancer immunotherapy that required immune-suppressive doses of glucocorticoids to assist with management.
 A history of radiation pneumonitis in the radiation field is permitted.